Raquel-RP/Library-WebREST/README.md

 # Library WebREST
-WebREST that simmulates a library database and allows makign changes to it.
+WebREST that simmulates a library database and allows making changes to it.